azureautomation/scheduled-virtual-machine-shutdownstartup/README.md

 Az.Compute
 Az.Automation

+Requires the following shared variables to be set:
+Internal_AutomationAccountName (must be set to the name of the automation account where this runs) Internal_ResourceGroupName (must be set to the name of the resource group which contains the automation account)

-Automatically powers on/off VMs based on a schedule
+Automatically powers on/off VMs based on a schedule Applies to all VMs in the subscription that have been tagged with a schedule

 Specify the schedule for each VM by creating a tag on that VM called "AutoPowerSchedule" The contents of the tag determines the schedule.